piotrmurach/github/README.md

 end
 ```

+## Testing

+The test suite is split into two groups `live` and `mock`.

+The `live` tests are the ones in `features` folder and they simply exercise the GitHub API by making live requests and then being cached with VCR in directory named `features\cassettes`.

+The `mock` tests are in `spec` directory and their primary concern is to test the gem internals without the hindrance of external calls.

+For details on how to get setup please navigate to `features` folder.

 ## Development

 Questions or problems?
 Please post them on the [issue tracker](https://github.com/peter-murach/github/issues).
 You can contribute changes by forking the project and submitting a pull request.
 You can ensure the tests are passing by running `bundle` and `rake`.